xregistry/spec/core/spec.md

 Where `inline` indicates whether to include the `versions` collection in the response.
-In this case the "versions" value is OPTIONAL since it is the only collection within the RESOURCE that might be shown.
+In this case the "versions" value is OPTIONAL since it is the only collection within the Resource that might be shown.
 Absence of a value, or a value of an empty string, indicates that the `versions` collection MUST be inlined.